Last Modified: September 18, 2013

-Contents: Basics; Mag Mounts; Ballmounts; Bed, Clamp, Clip, Lip, and Trunk Mounts; Glass Mounts; Home Brew Mounts; Miscellaneous Brackets; Quick Disconnects; Pocket Mounts; Post Mounts; Springs & Guys; Trailer Hitch Mounts; Whips & Masts; Odd & Ends;
+Contents: Basics; Foreword On Mounting; Mag Mounts; Ballmounts; Bed, Clamp, Clip, Lip, and Trunk Mounts; Foldover Mounts; Quick Disconnects; Home Brew Mounts; Miscellaneous Brackets; Pocket Mounts; Post Mounts; Springs & Guys; Trailer Hitch Mounts; Whips & Masts; Odd & Ends;

 The best mobile antenna money can buy is no better than the ground plane it is mounted over.